agworkgit/prog1-tt/6_decisions/objectives_ctd.md

     Have two possible outcomes
 -   if-else statement
     Used to perform one acion when Boolean expression evaluates to true, and an alternative action whe it evaluates to false

+## Using the conditional AND operator

+-   Determines whether two expressions are both true
+-   Written as two ampersands (&&)
+-   You must include a complete Boolean expression on each side of the operator

+## Short-circuit evaluation

+-   Expressions in each part of an AND expression are evaluated only as much as necessary to determine whether the entire expression is true or false